-To find out how much your U.S. penny is worth, we first need to determine its type.
-The U.S. has made two major types of pennies, the Large Cent and the Small Cent.
-The Large Cents are dated 1857 and earlier, and are much bigger and heavier than our current penny type, the Small Cent.
+To determine how much your U.S. penny is worth, we first need to determine its type.
+The U.S. has made two significant types of pennies, the Large Cent and the Small Cent.
+The Large Cents are dated 1857 and earlier and are much bigger and heavier than our current penny type, the Small Cent.

-If you have Large Cents in your collection that you need information or values for, I recommend that you find an honest coin dealer to help you evaluate them, as Large Cents have many different varieties for most dates, and shouldn't be priced using an online price guide if you want maximum money for them.
+Suppose you have Large Cents in your collection that you need information or values for.
+In that case, I recommend that you find an honest coin dealer to help you evaluate them, as Large Cents have many different varieties for most dates and shouldn't be priced using an online price guide if you want maximum money for them.

 Determine Your Penny Type

 If your penny is the Small Cent type, it will be about the same size as the ones we use today although it might be a tiny bit heavier.
 The United States Mint currently makes all one-cent coins on zinc planchets that have a thin layer of pure copper covering the entire surface.
 Pennies minted before 1982 were made of solid copper or bronze.
 This alloy is slightly heavier than the current zinc-plated alloy that the mint is currently using.
 Should

 If your small-sized penny is dated 1857 or 1858, it is a Flying Eagle Cent.
 A Flying Eagle Cent in the well-worn condition is worth about $15 to $25 if you sold it to a coin dealer.
 (Note: Most of the coin prices are realistic amounts that a dealer will pay you.
 They're not retail or "catalog" values like you find virtually everywhere else.
 Most people looking for coin prices want to know how much they can sell their coins for today.)